 When ingesting "probiotics" (i.e. live culture yogurt), does anything "live" survive stomach acids to populate small or large intestine?

-Sarah Comstock from the MSU Department of Food Science & Human Nutrition answers your question about what probiotics are and how they work.
+Sarah Comstock from the MSU Department of Food Science and Human Nutrition explains what probiotics are and how they work.

 The short answer, is, yes, some probiotic bacteria are still alive when they reach the small intestine and even the large intestine, but they don’t populate those environments.
 Probiotic bacteria can only transiently populate the intestine.
 This means that if you stop taking the probiotic, you will no longer have that bacteria in your intestines.